How to Remove or Reduce Background Noise in CapCut Easily

 - If it’s only in one part, you’ll get better results by fixing that section instead of over-processing the entire audio.

-How to Remove Background Noise in CapCut on Mobile
+How to Remove or Reduce Background Noise in CapCut on Mobile

 - Open CapCut and create a project

-Tap New Project, then select your video and tap Add. - Tap your video on the timeline
+- Tap New Project, select your video, and tap Add

 How to Remove Background Noise in CapCut on Desktop